JohnYoussef-hub/GPA-CGPA_Calculator/README.md

 - **GPA Calculation**: Calculate GPA for individual semesters.
 - **CGPA Calculation**: Compute cumulative GPA (CGPA) across all semesters.
 - **Course Operations**: Add, edit, and delete courses with ease.
+- **Course Information**: Store additional details for each course, including professor name, course code, and personal notes.
+- **Organized Course Display**: View all course details in a structured format with a dedicated button for easy access.
 - **Keyboard Shortcuts**: Efficiently use the app with built-in keyboard shortcuts.
 - **Database Integration**: Store and retrieve course data using SQL Server or SQLite (in this version) databases.
 - **User-Friendly Interface**: Intuitive and clean design for seamless navigation.